Boreas D70 & D90

 Reliability

-Boreas has been designed from the ground up for rugged reliability.
-Both the hardware and software are designed and tested to safety standards.
+Boreas D70 & D90 has been designed from the ground up for rugged reliability.
+Both the hardware and software are tested and certified to environmental and electromagnetic standards (MIL-STD 461 and MIL-STD 810H).
 The precision aluminum enclosure is waterproof and dustproof to the IP67 standard.
-The system is resilient to shock and vibration, allowing them to be used in the most extreme conditions.
-The hardware is designed and tested to MIL standards.
-The GNSS variants contains RAIM, which excludes malfunctioning or tampered satellite signals.
+The system is resilient to shock and vibration, allowing it to be used in extreme conditions.

 Industry-Leading SWaP-C